Published By Janet Gershen-Siegel at February 14th, 2018

 Non-Reporting Trade Accounts can also be helpful.
 While you do want trade accounts to report to at least one of the CRAs, a trade account which does not report can nonetheless be of some value.
 You can always ask non-reporting accounts for trade references.

 And credit accounts of any sort ought to help you to better even out business expenses, therefore making budgeting less complicated.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

 So, what’s all this monitoring for?
 It’s to challenge any inaccuracies in your records.
 Mistakes in your credit report(s) can be fixed.
-But the CRAs often want you to dispute in a particular way.

 Always use credit responsibly!
 Don’t borrow more than what you can pay back.
 Keep an eye on balances and deadlines for payments.
 Paying in a timely manner and completely will do more to increase business credit scores than nearly anything else.